544×376

 partners say things like “you shouldn’t write epistolary novels” or “don’t use

 dream sequences because there are no stakes”.
-I could wave copies of Alice in Wonderland and Dangerous Liaisons in their faces, but
+I could wave copies of

 coming from me, saying “the masters can do it” doesn’t feel like a great